Mauna Loa Weather Advisory

 Halemaʻumaʻu web cam (opens in new window).

-Middle east rift zone vents: Map showing the Kahaualeʻa 2 flow in relation to the eastern part of Hawai‘i Island as of December 6, 2013.
-The tip of the Kahaualeʻa 2 flow that reached 7.3 km (4.5 miles) from Puʻu ʻŌʻō several weeks ago is no longer active.
-Flows remain active, however, about 5 km (3 miles) northeast of Puʻu ʻŌʻō where they continue to spread into the forest.
-The area of the Kahaualeʻa 2 flow as of November 27 is shown in pink, while widening of the flow as of December 6 is shown in red.
+Middle east rift zone vents: Map showing the Kahaualeʻa 2 flow in relation to the eastern part of the Big Island as of March 7, 2014.
+The front of the Kahaualeʻa 2 flow was 7.9 km (4.9 miles) northeast of Puʻu ʻŌʻō and advancing very slowly.
+The area of the Kahaualeʻa 2 flow as of February 20 is shown in pink, while widening of the flow since then is shown in red.
 Older lava flows are distinguished by color: episodes 1–48b flows (1983–1986) are shown in gray; episodes 48c–49 flows (1986–1992) are pale yellow; episodes 50–55 flows (1992–2007) are tan; episodes 58–60 flows (2007–2011) are pale orange, and episode 61 flows (2011–2013) are reddish orange.
-The active lava tube is shown with a yellow line.
+The active lava tube is shown with a yellow line (dashed where position is poorly known).

-Please note: The current lava flows are in a remote, unstable area that is NOT accessible by the public.
+Please note: The current lava flows are in a remote, unstable area that is NOT accessible by the public by car or foot.

-Lava may often be viewed from the established County Viewing Area in Kalapana
+At times, lava may be viewed from the established County Viewing Area in Kalapana

 The Kalapana public viewing area is outside of Hawaiʻi Volcanoes National Park on the other side of the flow fields and is managed by Hawaiʻi County.
 There is no fee to enter the viewing area.
 Currently the viewing area is open from 3:00 p.m. to 9:00 p.m. with the last vehicle allowed in at 8:00 p.m.
 To hear a recorded message of updated viewing conditions, call 808-961-8093.